jingga06/Astra_Otoparts_Predictive_Maintenance_Induction_Motor/README.md

 accelerated demo cadence (~10 data points every ~15 seconds).

-**To restart the simulation from a clean "Normal" state:** delete `artifacts/live_bearing.csv` before starting `run_live_simulation.py` again — otherwise it will continue from wherever the last run left off (which may already be at "Critical").
+**To restart the simulation from a clean "Normal" state:** delete `artifacts/live_bearing.csv` before starting `run_live_simulation.py` again, otherwise it will continue from wherever the last run left off (which may already be at "Critical").

 ---